sgaabdu4/greggs_booking/README.md

 After launching the app, follow these steps:

-1. **Select a Food Item**: Tap on a food item to add it to your basket.
+1. **Choose Eat In or Eat Out**: Select your dining preference.
-2. **Adjust Quantity**: Use the '+' and '-' buttons to adjust the quantity of each item.
+2. **Select a Food Item**: Tap on a food item to add it to your basket.
-3. **Choose Eat In or Eat Out**: Select your dining preference.
+3. **Adjust Quantity**: Use the '+' and '-' buttons to adjust the quantity of each item.
-4. **Review Your Basket**: Tap on the 'Basket' icon to review your selections.
+4. **Review Your Basket**: Tap on the 'Checkout' button to review your selections.
 5. **Proceed to Checkout**: Confirm your order and proceed to checkout.

 ## Built With